 This article explains operations related to Freshdesk, like how to create a connection, create a custom job, merge datasets, and configure job or Job chains in Gainsight.

-Note: This document provides general guidance on creating a Connection and setting up Jobs because the use case of each job is different and needs unique configuration.
+Note: This document provides general guidance on creating a Connection and setting up Jobs because the business use case of each job is different and needs unique configuration.
 For detailed information on creating any Job, refer to the Configuration of Connectors in the Additional Resources section at the end of this article.

 Freshdesk is a customer support ticketing software or a helpdesk that allows companies to effectively manage their customer care and support function.
 Gainsight integration with Freshdesk allows you to sync Freshdesk data objects such as Incidents, Accounts, Contacts, and Agents, into Gainsight and generate strategic reports on this data, trigger health scores, and more.